Bachelor's in Communication Studies

 • National Association of Communication Centers

-• The UNCG Communication Studies Department is the inaugural National Communication Association Center for Communication, Community Collaboration, and Change.
+• Home of the inaugural NCA Center for Communication, Community Collaboration, and Change (CCCC)

-• You learn from engaged faculty who conduct cutting-edge research and believe strongly in the interdisciplinary nature of communication.
+• Learn from engaged, research‑active faculty who emphasize the interdisciplinary nature of communication.

-• A flexible curriculum encourages elective hours to be taken in allied disciplines such as African American and African diaspora studies, anthropology, media studies, theatre, business, English, history, political science, philosophy, psychology, sociology, and women’s, gender, and sexuality studies.
+• Take advantage of a flexible curriculum that encourages electives across related fields such as anthropology, media studies, theatre, business, psychology, sociology, and women’s, gender, and sexuality studies.

-• Opportunities for you to engage in research projects with faculty and to present at professional conferences.
+• Work with faculty on research projects and present your work at professional conferences.

-• Graduates work for a wide variety of nonprofit and for-profit organizations, including the Center for Creative Leadership, VF Corporation, Our State magazine, and N.C.
+Recent graduates have worked for a variety of organizations, including the Center for Creative Leadership, VF Corporation, Our State magazine, and N.C.
 Democratic Party headquarters.

 • Journalist